 This singing is the process for clearing the dust accumulated on the heart.
 Our relationship with God is eternal.
 It cannot be broken.
 But due to the contact of māyā we are trying to forget Him.
 But if we chant this holy name of God, Hare Kṛṣṇa, then māyā will not act, and we shall very quickly understand what is our relationship with God.
 That is the process.A.C.
 Bhaktivedanta Swami Prabhupada, Arrival Address — London, September 11, 1969

-For two hours every Tuesday evening, devotees play accompaniment on Indian musical instruments — mrdanga, kartals and harmonium — to kirtanis singing improvised renditions of the Hare Krishna maha-mantra (see page bottom) with other members antiphonally chanting in response.
+For two hours every Tuesday evening (with a new weekend Kirtan on Fridays nights!), devotees play accompaniment on Indian musical instruments — mrdanga, kartals and harmonium — to kirtanis singing improvised renditions of the Hare Krishna maha-mantra (see page bottom) with other members antiphonally chanting in response.

 Usually there is a short break in the middle when one of our local pandits illuminates some aspect of the maha-mantra which may help in our private chanting & spiritual progress.
 There is no formal structure to the event, so attendees are free to come & go as they wish.